 - (1) Roof decks shall be permitted only in H40, H120, SD-B40 and MU zoning districts, where not improved with or adjacent to single-family residential, and limited to: - a.
 A maximum of seventy (70) percent of the aggregate roof area; - b.
-Shall not exceed the maximum roof height required by any abutting property's zoning designation; - c.
-Shall be setback from the roofline at least ten feet on all sides to provide for minimal visibility of roof decks from any public way, except on properties designated SD-B40; and - (2) All roof decks added to existing buildings shall be inspected by a registered structural engineer and registered architect, who shall address in writing to the building official the following issues: - a.
-How will the existing roofing system be protected or replaced to allow for the new use; - b.
-Structural support strategies for any increase in live loads and dead loads; - c.
-Compliance with applicable ADA requirements; - d.
-Location of plumbing and mechanical vent stacks, fans and other appurtenances;
+Shall not exceed the maximum roof height required by any abutting property's zoning designation; - Shall be setback from the roofline at least ten feet on all sides to provide for minimal visibility of roof decks from any public way, except on properties designated SD-B40; and - (2) All roof decks added to existing buildings shall be inspected by a registered structural engineer and registered architect, who shall address in writing to the building official the following issues: - How will the existing roofing system be protected or replaced to allow for the new use;